Fates-List-Archive/apidocs/docs/basics/status-codes.md

 200 - Success

-206 - Success with extra info

 404 - Not Found

-400 - Error in processing request/misc error
+400 - Error in processing request/misc error/Invalid Input

 401/403 - Unauthorized Request/Bad Token

-422 - Bad Request/Invalid Input
+408 - Site down for maintenance/Critical error in request

 429 - Ratelimited

-500 - Server Error, this will give you HTML output (edited)
+**A 500 should not be possible on API v3, instead critical errors will return a 408**